KSP-CKAN/CKAN/Spec.md

 The following `$kref` values are understood.
 Only *one* `$kref` field may be present in a document.

-###### #/ckan/kerbalstuff
+###### #/ckan/kerbalstuff/:ksid

-Indicates that data should be fetched from KerbalStuff.
+Indicates that data should be fetched from KerbalStuff, using the `:ksid` provided.
+For example: `#/ckan/kerbalstuff/269`.

 When used, the following fields will be auto-filled if not already present:

 - name
 - license